TravisWheelerLab/DIPLOMAT/README.md

 #### Running DIPLOMAT

-To run DIPLOMAT on a video once it is installed, simply use DIPLOMAT's `unsupervised` and `supervised` commands to track a video:
+To run DIPLOMAT on a video once it is installed, simply use DIPLOMAT's `track` and `track_and_interact` commands to track a video:
 ```bash
 # Run DIPLOMAT with no UI...
 diplomat track -c path/to/config -v path/to/video